sethshober/learnJS/final/strings.md

 typeof str // 'string'
 ```

 Anything that is of the type 'string' has built-in methods available to it.
 Methods are functions attached to objects, and string methods will allow us an easier way to do common tasks.
-In JS strings are immutable, which means they cannot be altered, and because of this the methods that alter strings must return a new value, rather than altering the original.
+In JS, strings are immutable, which means they cannot be altered, and because of this the methods that alter strings must return a new value, rather than altering the original.

 ##String Methods and Properties